filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 # sys-fs/lvm2
-### clvm
-Pass the `--with-cluster=shared`, the `--with-clvmd=none` and the `--with-pool=shared` options to the configure script.
-Build and install `clvmd` - a cluster LVM daemon and appropriate init files.

-This flag should be disabled unless there is a need to run clustered LVM.

-### cman
-The flag only works if the `clvm` flag is also enabled.
-Pass the `cman` value instead of `none` for the `--with-clvmd` option of configure script.
-Enable CMAN (Cluster MANager) that provides the low-level infrastructure for the clustered LVM, e.g. node communications, votes, quorum, etc.

-This flag should be disabled unless there is a need to run clustered LVM.

-### corosync
-The flag only works if the `clvm` flag is also enabled.
-Append a `corosync` value to the `--with-clvmd` option of configure script.
-Use Corosync as a messaging layer between cluster members.

-This flag should be disabled if there is no need to run clustered LVM.

 ### device-mapper-only
 Pass the `--disable-udev-systemd-background-jobs` option to the configure script.
 Pass a `none` value to the `--with-mirrors` and the `--with-snapshots` options.
 Build a package using a `make device-mapper` command and only install device-mapper binary.
 Do not install init scripts and configuration files.